Theocracy: Deseret (LDS Church, USA)

-In 1849, the Saints organized a secular government in Utah, although many ecclesiastical leaders maintained their positions of secular power.
+In 1849 the Saints organized a secular government in Utah, although many ecclesiastical leaders maintained their positions of secular power.
 The Mormons also petitioned Congress to have Deseret admitted into the Union as a state.
-However, under the Compromise of 1850, Utah Territory was created and Brigham Young was appointed governor.
+However, the Compromise of 1850 established Utah Territory, and U.S. President Millard Fillmore appointed Brigham Young as governor (in office 1851 to 1858)).
 In this situation, Young still stood as head of The Church of Jesus Christ of Latter-day Saints (LDS Church) as well as of Utah's secular government.

 After the abortive Utah War of 1857–1858, the replacement of Young by an outside Federal Territorial Governor, intense federal prosecution of LDS Church leaders, the eventual resolution of controversies regarding plural marriage, and accession by Utah to statehood, the apparent temporal aspects of LDS theodemocracy receded markedly.

+Massachusetts Colony

+From 1620 until the American Revolution (but with many lingering traces extending into the modern era), Massachusetts colonies operated as strict theocracies, in which every white resident was required to belong to the Congregational (Puritan) Church.
+The leaders of the communities generally believed that they were carrying out the will of God, and they were often ministers.
+No religious deviation was tolerated.
+Any members of other sects were (initially) dispatched to Rhode Island.
+Later other forms of religious discrimination were uniformly practiced with governmental approval.
+(Today's Massachusetts and Maine formed one single colony/state until 1820.)